-- Add-ons: Optional features and add-ons such as service contracts can increase the cost of your purchase and this will automatically add to the size of your debt.
+- Add-ons: Optional features and add-ons such as service contracts can increase the cost of your purchase and this will automatically add to the size of your debt to income.

-- Carryover loan: Avoid carryover debt from one credit to the other to avid debt that will not be refundable because this will undoubtedly cause an upside down car loan or negative equity if the investment is higher than the value of the new car that you are purchasing.
+- Carryover loan: Avoid carryover debt from one credit to the other to avoid debt that will not be refundable because this will undoubtedly cause an upside-down car loan or negative equity if the investment is higher than the value of the new car that you are purchasing.

-How to Come out of Upside Down Car Loans or Negative Equity
+How to Come out of Upside Down Auto Loans or Negative Equity

 - Refinance your Loan: Apply for refinancing to see if you can save more at a reduced interest rate, although you might have to pay more monthly.

-- Repay your Loan Faster: You can pay more on your monthly payment if you have the ability to do so.
+- Repay your Loan Faster: You can pay more on your monthly payment if you can do so.
 It’ll help you to pay off the loan as fast as possible.
 Another way to do this is to make a down payment.
-This is in order to make the loan amount shorter.
-You’ll also get lower APR and interest rate.
+This is to make the loan amount shorter.
+You’ll also get a lower APR and interest rate.

 - Sell Your Car Privately: Selling your car privately will enable you to make more money than selling to a dealership.
 Although, you may have to handle the paperwork by yourself in this case.